dgatf/sct101ctm/README.md

 This document describes the process to install Ubuntu Budgie 19.04 on Schneider SCT101CTM.
 It is required a working installation of Ubuntu (or virtual machine) to prepare the bootable USB.
 Installation of regular Ubuntu 19.04 is similar but it is slow with 2GB RAM.
 The same process applies for 19.10 versions

-## Prepare the ISO in a USB stick on a Ubuntu installation
+## Prepare bootable USB on a Ubuntu installation

-Download Ubuntu
+Download Ubuntu/Ubuntu Budgie

 Install isorespin.
 This tablet requires a 32bit UEFI boot to load a 64bits OS.
 Ubuntu comes with 64bits bootloader.
 To replace with a 32bit UEFI bootloader use [isorespin](http://linuxiumcomau.blogspot.com/2017/06/customizing-ubuntu-isos-documentation.html) script

-Create the iso with 32bit bootloader:
+Create the iso with 32bit bootloader

 `isorespin.sh -i ubuntu-budgie-19.04-desktop-amd64.iso`